GSA/sinwebapp/README.md

 > cf push

-The BASH script, <i>/scripts/push-to-cf.sh</i>, takes care of installing and building the frontend for you, as long as you already logged into the <i>cf cli</i>
+These commands are so frequent they have been further condensed into another BASH script.
+The BASH script, <i>/scripts/push-to-cf.sh</i>, takes care of installing and building the frontend for you, as long as you already logged into the <i>cf cli</i>.

 > bash ./scripts/push-to-cf.sh